Glory1201/gloryinchrist/content/blog/Sin.md

 As I continued to study Islam, I realised something that I could no longer ignore. <br>

-Islam teaches that this life is a test and if your good deeds exceed the bad according to Islamic doctrine, then you will may enter heaven but only Allah knows and so the underlying message is simple: <br>
+Islam teaches that humankind is born morally capable and can attain righteousness through obedience.
+A person’s good deeds must outweigh their bad in order to enter heaven — though even then, there is no assurance, for entrance ultimately depends on Allah’s will.
+On the surface this may seem harmless, but the underlying message is clear:<br>

 <i>“You can earn your salvation through your own good works — you can save yourself.”</i> <br>

-But this is the same lie the serpent told in the garden: you can be like God; you do not need Him.
-It is also why Islam struggles to explain the world we experience through our senses — that deep feeling that something is not quite right, the love we have for our friends and family and the instinct to sacrifice ourselves for others. <br>
+This is the same spiritual pattern we see in Eden: the serpent’s lie that humanity can stand on its own, shape its own destiny and reach righteousness apart from God.
+It is the ancient promise of self‑achievement, repackaged.
+Yet this view struggles to explain the world we actually experience — the deep sense that something is not quite right, the love we have for our families, and the instinct to sacrifice ourselves for others.
+These things point beyond self‑effort to a relational God whose love is eternal and personal.<br>

 In Islam, Allah is understood to be one in every possible sense — a solitary unity with no plurality of persons.
 But if God is eternally alone, then He cannot be eternally loving in the way Yahweh is.
 Love requires relationship.
 The God of the Bible has always existed as Father, Son and Holy Spirit — an eternal communion of love.
 This is why Christians can say that love is not merely something God does; it is who He is. <br>